 6.Brow Pencil/ Pomade/ Powder/ Gel

 Rationale: In comparison, brow products are already one of the cheaper things you can buy, and splurging on them will add that tiny hint of spice you’re looking for!
 For starters, I’d choose powders over gel or pencils since, as I said, they’re easier to work with.
 But once you have that down, look for a brown pencil that meets that perfect line between waxy and creamy.
-You’d want a waxy pencil for precise application, and a creamy pencil for easy blendability.
+You’d want a waxy pencil for precise application, and a creamy pencil for the easy blend.
 To set your brow hairs down, look for clear brow gels.
 It works like hair spray and can get your brows feathery and on fleek all day long!

 Tip: If you’re into the bold the brow trend, akin to that of Lily Collins, choose a color closest to that of your head hair.
 Make sure you’re using a product that deposits enough product to fill in all the sparse areas while still being true to the colour of the product (e.g. brow pomade).
 For a sheerer application, I’d opt for brow powder of the same colour, or a lighter color of brow pencil to that of your head hair.
 Just remember to keep the colours within the same undertone of your hair!